-- Level 1-Quoted prices in active markets for identical assets or liabilities. - Level 2-Inputs, other than quoted prices in active markets, that are observable either directly or indirectly. - Level 3-Unobservable inputs based on the Company's assumptions.
+- Level 2-Inputs, other than quoted prices in active markets, that are observable either directly or indirectly. - Level 3-Unobservable inputs based on the Company's assumptions.

 ASC 820 requires the use of observable market data if such data is available without undue cost and effort.